EBiCS/EBiCS_motor_FOC/README.md

 LL is the LSB and MM the MSB of the 16bit signed integer.
 Values from -2096 to +2096 are senseful.

-CC is the checksum simple XOR of bytes 0 to 11, see the online compiler example: https://onlinegdb.com/VIHGUEOwa
+CC is the checksum, the XOR of bytes 0 to 11, see the online compiler example: https://onlinegdb.com/VIHGUEOwa

 Negative values give negative torque, means breaking / reverse motor spinning direction.